SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### 3.13.5 Twilight of the Game Stability

+#### General
+ - Added additional automation to Japanese decision "Hakkō Ichiu"
+ - If in the Allies, Mexico and/or Brazil joins all British wars, namely the war against the European Axis

 #### Netherlands
  - Removed faction check for Malaysia in focus 'The Singapore Conference'